Tuesday, December 1, 2020

 Paymaster General./

-Note: George Ross, who represented a number British regiments, was the hired agent to Colonel Fraser's Battalion for the duration of the war in North America.
+Note: George Ross, who represented a number British regiments, was the hired agent to Colonel Fraser's battalion for the duration of the war in North America.

 Source: